WHAT IS COVERED

 • The cost of the prescription.

 You can receive claim forms by calling the telephone number on your ID card, through Caremark®’s website or from MILA.
-Mail your claim form and pharmacy receipt to Caremark® at the address shown on the form.
-Caremark® will deduct the appropriate copay and then reimburse you up to the amount the prescription would have cost at an In-Network pharmacy.
+Mail your claim form and pharmacy receipt to CVS Caremark at the address shown on the form.
+CVS Caremark will deduct the appropriate copay and then reimburse you up to the amount the prescription would have cost at an In-Network pharmacy.
 You are responsible for any additional cost.

-For example, let’s say a generic medication costs $20 at an In-Network pharmacy and $38 at an Out-of-Network pharmacy.
-As a MILA National Health Plan participant (the Core Plan copay differs), you would pay only $5 at the In-Network pharmacy and the Plan would pay $15.
-At the Out-of-Network pharmacy, you would pay $38, then file a claim along with the pharmacy receipt and wait for reimbursement.
-The Plan would pay you $15, and you would be responsible for $23 ($38 minus $15).
+For example, let’s say a preferred brand drug costs $200 at an In-Network pharmacy and $250 at an Out-of-Network pharmacy.
+As a MILA National Health Plan participant (the Core Plan copay differs), you would pay only $10 at the In-Network pharmacy and the Plan would pay $190.
+At the Out-of-Network pharmacy, you would pay $250, then file a claim along with the pharmacy receipt and wait for reimbursement.
+The Plan would pay you $190, and you would be responsible for $60 ($250 minus $190).